-Many people have their own preconceived notions about personal injury lawyers and how they do business, and the reality of the situation is that there are plenty of unethical attorneys out there who give the profession as a whole a bad name.
+Many people have their own preconceived notions about personal injury lawyers in Washington state and how they do business.
+The unfortunate reality is that there are are plenty of unethical attorneys out there who give the profession as a whole a bad name.

-A recent investigative report published by KOMONews.com took a look at the occurrence of this very issue in the Seattle area, and found a local woman who had been targeted by an ambulance chaser after she was badly injured in a car accident on Interstate 5.
+An investigative report published by KOMONews.com took a look at the occurrence of this very issue in the Seattle area, and found a local woman who had been targeted by an ambulance chaser after she was badly injured in a Seattle car accident on Interstate 5.

 According to the news report, Bernice Velatequi was driving in traffic one afternoon when she rear-ended an SUV that had pulled out in front of her.
 Because traffic was bad at the time, the vehicles weren’t traveling very fast and the collision itself was relatively minor.
 Police responded to the scene of the accident, the two parties exchanged information and Velatequi notified her insurance company, figuring that would be the end of it since nobody was hurt.